ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 At last, set a budget for the project and try to stick with it.
-A desktop computer will include more than only the pieces inside the computer case, which can be hidden costs, they are the computer case itself, mouse, keyboard, a monitor, and other things - maybe you need Bluetooth or wireless.
+A desktop computer will include more than only the pieces inside the computer case, which can be hidden costs, they are the computer case itself, mouse, keyboard, a monitor, and other things - maybe you need bluetooth or wireless.
 These pieces will affect directly your experience and the perception on the hardware, since they are how you will interface with the computer on daily basis.
 This guide will not try to dive in those aspects, and will be more focused on the inside of